D76X/Loggers/Notes/WiX.md

 Some illustrative examples of custom actions are the following.

-- Set a property to a certain value when some run-time condition is verified or detected.
+- Set a property to a certain value when some run-time condition is verified or detected using a formatted string **-Type 51**..
-- Set a location to a specific path if a run-time condition is verified or detected.
+- Set a location to a specific path if a run-time condition is verified or detected using a formated string - **Type 35**..
 - Invoke a function from a DLL embedded in the Binary table of the *.msi - **Type 1**.
 - Launch an executable emedded in the Binary table of the *.msi -**Type 2**.
 - Call a function of a DLL installed by the installer -**Type 17**.
 - Call an EXE installed by the installer -**Type 18**.
 - Display an error as a formatted string to the user and terminate the installation -**Type 19**.
-- Set an install directory path using a formated string - **Type35**.
-- Set the value of a Windows Installer Property using a formatted string **-Type 51**.
 - etc.

 Custom actions are made available by the Windows Installer and each custom action